 4. Head presses

 Some suggest that sitting on a stability ball (also known as an exercise ball) will help you improve your posture as well, sits you are constantly engaging your abdominal muscles to maintain your balance.
-Others say that the lack of armrests actually puts more pressure on your neck and back muscles.
+Others say the lack of armrests actually puts more pressure on your neck and back muscles.
 Other suggest standing while at work at a standing desk, which is said to help prevent conditions brought on by a sedentary lifestyle, such as obesity and diabetes.

 Whichever way you slice it, we all spend a lot of time at the computer these days, and doing some posture exercises can only help improve our general neck and back health.